404missinglink/Pix4D-ArchScan/story.md

 ## How we built it

-ARCHSCAN is a multi-agent system comprising:
+ARCHSCAN is a multi-agent system comprising two powerful models working in tandem:

-1. **Specialized fine-tuned version of Pixtral**
+1. Specialized fine-tuned version of Pixtral

-   - Fine-tuned on satellite images and VQA (Visual Question Answering) pairs
+- Fine-tuned on satellite images and VQA (Visual Question Answering) pairs Provides highly targeted, descriptive summaries about scenes and features in the aerial footage
+- Identifies specific infrastructure elements, their condition, and notable characteristics
-   - Creates highly accurate summaries based on set criteria
-   - **Finetuning and inference performed on Nebius-hosted NVIDIA H100 machine**
+- Creates detailed, frame-by-frame analysis based on set criteria Finetuning and inference performed on Nebius-hosted NVIDIA H100 machine

-2. **Mistral Large 2**
+2. Mistral Large 2

-   - Leverages its larger parameter count
+- Leverages its larger parameter count for advanced reasoning and synthesis
-   - Applies reasoning to generate actionable summaries
+- Processes the detailed summaries from Pixtral to generate powerful, actionable insights
+- Provides higher-level analysis, recommendations, and prioritization of issues
+- Contextualizes the visual data within broader infrastructure management strategies

+This two-stage approach allows us to combine the strengths of both models:

+- Pixtral excels at extracting relevant visual information from aerial imagery
+- Mistral Large 2 excels at interpreting this information and providing strategic, actionable advice

 **User Interface:** The application is accessible through a Gradio UI.